Edoxaban is a type of medicine known as an anticoagulant.

 - a heart attack

 It's also used to prevent blood clots if you're at high risk of having them in the future.
-People who are at high risk include those who have an abnormal heartbeat, known as atrial fibrillation.
+People who are at high risk include those who have an irregular heartbeat, known as atrial fibrillation.

 Edoxaban is only available on prescription.
 It comes as tablets.